Longest Common Subsequence: Python, C++ Example

 return dp[n][m]

 Step 1) If i or j is zero, we are taking an empty string from the given two strings and trying to find the common subsequences.
-However, as the substring we’re taking is empty, the subsequence length is 0.
+However, as the substring we are taking is empty, the subsequence length is 0.

-Step 2) If two character matches, we’ll assign the value to the (i,j) index by incrementing the previously calculated LCS, which is present in the (i-1,j-1) index (from the previous row).
+Step 2) If two characters match, we will assign the value to the (i,j) index by incrementing the previously calculated LCS, which is present in the (i-1,j-1) index (from the previous row).

-Step 3) If it doesn’t match, then we will take the max LCS of the adjacent two indexes.
+Step 3) If it does not match, then we will take the max LCS of the two adjacent indexes.
 And this way, we need to fill all the values in the 2D array.

 Step 4) Finally, we will return the value of the last cell of the 2D array.

-Basically, all the value in the 2D array contains the length of common subsequences.
+Basically, all the values in the 2D array contain the length of common subsequences.
 Among these, the last cell contains the length of the longest common subsequence.

 Implementation in C++